Arpit12890/Netflix-clone/README.md

 Flexbox & CSS Grid: For layout and alignment of elements.

 🌐 Live Demo
-Check out the live version of this project http://spotifyclone09.freewebhostmost.com/
+Check out the live version of this project.

 🤝 Contributing
 Contributions are welcome!
 If you have any suggestions or improvements, feel free to open an issue or create a pull request.